Vertical Market Definition

 On the other hand, in the case of a horizontal market, the products created by the participants are not limited to the use of a specific industry but cater to the needs of various industries.
 They are concerned with the overall market and do not depend on some select group of customers for their profits.

-- The vertical market can lead to only some enterprises controlling the particular market which will reduce the competition to a minimum level.
+- The vertical market can lead to only some enterprises controlling the particular market which may reduce the competition to a minimum level.

 - The quality of the products is likely to be poor in such cases since the level of competition is low and the customers have limited choices.

-- The sellers will be in a position to charge higher prices for their products since there are few numbers of sellers in the market.
+- The sellers might be in a position to charge higher prices for their products since there are few numbers of sellers in the market.

-- The products will be lacking innovation since there will be no motivation or competition level to design and develop the products with improved techniques and features.
+- The products may lack innovation since there will be no motivation or competition level to design and develop the products with improved techniques and features.